-When a permission is inherited from a role, it displays the effective permission for the us For example, if a user is assigned to a role that has the Administer Imports permission, a that permission is eligible for inheritance, then the check box for that permission displays grayed out and selected.
-The name of the role from which the permission is inherited is a listed.
-For example: nd s as Override Permission Administer Imports inherited from role 'Finance' The text "user is an admin" displays next to the permission names.
-Administer Imports user is an admin If the user belongs to a subsystem, and the subsystem settings do not allow a particular permission to be granted to users in the subsystem, then the permission is grayed out a cannot be edited.
-The text "disallowed by subsystem" (including the subsystem name) displays next to the permission name. nd Override Permission Administer Imports disallowed by subsystem 'Facility5'
+When a permission is inherited from a role, it displays the effective permission for the user.
+For example, if a user is assigned to a role that has the Administer Imports permission, and that permission is eligible for inheritance, then the check box for that permission displays as grayed out and selected.
+The name of the role from which the permission is inherited is also listed.
+For example:

+• If a user has administrator rights to the system, that user has all permissions.
+In this case, the permissions list is grayed out and cannot be edited, and all permissions display as selected.
+The text "user is an admin" displays next to the permission names.

+• If the user belongs to a subsystem, and the subsystem settings do not allow a particular permission to be granted to users in the subsystem, then the permission is grayed out and cannot be edited.
+The text "disallowed by subsystem" (including the subsystem name) displays next to the permission name.

+Override Permission Administer Imports disallowed by subsystem 'Facility5'